joeriks/FnX/Readme.md

 ####Example 1:

-Use (any object).Select to map any object to an anonymous object:
+Use ExtensionMethod Select: (any object).Select to map any object to an anonymous object:

     var fakeRequestObject = new Dictionary<string, object> { { "id", 12 }, { "foo", null } };